Need an EPC in Lewisham?

 More Info

-As From April 2020, all current rental properties should have a valid EPC.
+As From April 2020, all current rented properties should have a valid EPC.
 Prior to that date an EPC was only needed on new rentals.
 Penalties may be issued by the local authority for violation of this.

 What Is The Minimum Rating For A Rental Property